7base/portscan/README.md

-Python Portscanner V0.1
+Python Portscanner V0.2
 ===

 About
 ---

 My first Python Porject.<br>
-Current version is more than basic...<br>
+Current version is more than basic...
-The script isn't finished yet and it isn't user-friendly at all, but I will improve this in the future.

 How to use
 ---

 1.- Download all and extract it into an empty directory.<br>
-2.- Execute the main.py script with the python interpreter.
+2.- Execute the main.py script with the python interpreter with the synthax "main.py x.x.x" where x.x.x is the IP range you want to scan (this is: 192.168.1 will scan your LAN for exemple)

 Some information about the script
 ---

 * Current version scans all IPs from x.x.x.1 to x.x.x.255<br>
-* You can change the target in the ipscanner.py script on line 17<br>
 * A file with a list of the results is saved in the same directory than the scripts.<br>
-* Reports will be overwritten by executing the script twice, to prevent this, rename the resulting file for each scan.<br>
 * The script creates temporary files in /tmp/, wich means that it only works on OS X and Linux Systems (windows   compatibility coming soon).
 The tmp-files should be deleted automaticly at the end of the script, if not, Unix will delete   them at the next boot.

 Contact